KhrystynaDubovyk/RequirementsTest/req-s/TRS/UnsubscribeVehicleData_TRS.md

 2.
 In case mobile application sent valid UnsubscribeVehicleData_request to SDL
 - and this request is allowed by Policies
-- and there are other applications still subscribed on waypoints change npotifications
+- and there are other applications still subscribed on vehicle info npotifications

 SDL must:
 - unsubscribe requesting application from waypoints change notifications